jackocnr/intl-tel-input/README.md

   </script>
   ```

-4. Optional: the recommended way to use the plugin is to initialise it with the `utilsScript` option to enable formatting/validation etc., and the `nationalMode` option to allow users to enter national numbers (which you can convert to international numbers using `getCleanNumber`).
+4. **Recommended:** initialise the plugin with the `utilsScript` option to enable formatting/validation, and to allow you to extract full international numbers using `getNumber`.

 ## Options